ShadowNate/MISETranslator/MISETranslatorSuite/ReadMe.txt

 a dialogue prompt will ask you about re-ordering the library, as well.
 If you choose YES, then a monkey2.001-copy file will be created in the same path as fr.uitext.info.
 You should copy this file to the game's installation folder (into subfolder classic/en).
-Create this subfolders if they don't exist).
+Please, create these subfolders if they don't exist.
 Rename the file from "monkey2.001-copy" to "monkey2.001".

 Note that the following cards for books:
 - "Treasure - Big Whoop: Unclaimed Bonanza or Myth?",